Ley789/SimpleRayTracer/Thesis/thesis.md

 (function that changes the color of a primitive per point) and more primitives.

 The implemented ray tracer does not use advanced rendering techniques.
 It does not consider reflections, refractions and area light.
-As shading technique is used the well known Blinn-Phong model which approximates certain light behavior.
+The well-known Blinn-Phong model which approximates certain light behavior is used as shading technique.
 Advanced methods like path tracing, instant radiosity, Monte Carlo ray tracing, can be added to the implementation for rendering more realistic images.